lambeth-council/DtfParser/README.md

 ## Installation

-Create a blank Sql database
+* Create a blank Sql Server database

-Run Db\Schema.sql to create the schema
+* Run Db\Schema.sql to create the schema

-Run Db\Data.sql to populate the tables
+* Run Db\Data.sql to populate the tables

-Compile the project
+* Compile the project

-Run a command line as in the Code Example above
+* Run a command line as in the Code Example above

 ## API Reference

 Theres only two functions currently

-parsedtf load "[ConnectionString]" "[FullFileName]" - loads the DTF file into the database
+* parsedtf load "[ConnectionString]" "[FullFileName]" - loads the DTF file into the database

-parsedtf clearall "[ConnectionString]" - resets the database
+* parsedtf clearall "[ConnectionString]" - resets the database

 ## Database